4an70m/lightning-dml/README.md

 # Lightnig-dml
 Component, which allows you to perform dml operations in lightning without using additional apex controller.
 Much like force:recordData, but more apex-like, component allows you to perform CRUD but with lists of records.
-Included apex Dml class, which handles all the query logic, als checks records for accessibility, as well as enforces FLS.
+Included apex Dml class, which handles all the query logic, also checks object for accessibility, as well as enforces FLS.

 # Usage
 Include __dml__ component enywhere in you project (but make sure this component is loaded, before you use it).